bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 * What misconceptions do people have about your topic?

 That mathematics is about numbers.
-That there is a single, cannonical foundation for mathematics.
+That there is a single, canonical foundation for mathematics.

-That every programming language is bassically the same with different syntax (this is only kind of true within paradigms, but utterly untrue across)
+That every programming language is basically the same with different syntax (this is only kind of true within paradigms, but utterly untrue across)

 ## Examples